vkvoora/academic-kickstart/content/project/predictive-methods/index.md

   focal_point = "Smart"
 +++

-With looming materials challenges and development of materials with unforseen properties it is imperative to understand the physical and chemical mechanism underlying such materials.
-This can, inturn, lead to valuable new design principles.
-However, the current theoretical tools suffer from lack of universal accuracy: methods often tend to describe one property well but fail at the other.
-Towards this end we will develop theoretical tools that can help describe multiple chemical properties and enable new design principles.
-The method development will be based on response-theory type formalism that has been successful in predicting multiple properties of molecules and materials at a reasonable accuracy.
+With looming challenges for energy generation and development of materials with unforeseen properties/uses, it is imperative to understand the physical and chemical mechanism underlying such materials.
+This can, in-turn, lead to valuable new design principles.
+However, the current theoretical tools for material characterization  suffer from lack of universal accuracy: methods often tend to describe one property well but fail at the other.
+For example, in materials chemistry, it is important to describe adsorption energies as well as surface energies in the same footing.
+We will therefore develop theoretical tools that can help describe multiple chemical properties and enable new design principles.
+The method development will be based on a response-theory type formalism called Adiabatic connection fluctuation dissipation theorem (ACFDT).
+The simplest approximation within ACFDT, called Random Phase approximation, for example, has been successful in predicting multiple properties of molecules and materials at a reasonable accuracy and computational cost.
+We will therefore develop methods based on ACFDT to study interlayer interactions in layered materials, adsorption energies of molecules on layered materials, encapsulation energies of small molecules, etc.